zhieejhia93/virtual_test_bed/doc/content/htgr/htr-10/griffin_htr10_model.md

 To use this solver, the [!style color=red](constant_matrices) parameter must be set to "true".
 There are a number of optional arguments that may also be included.
-For example, we define a few petsc options and non-linear solver tolerances.
+For example, we define a few PETSc options and non-linear solver tolerances.

 !listing htgr/htr-10/steady/htr-10-critical.i